omunroe-com/navewiki/Hacking-on-the-CoffeeScript-Compiler.md

 ## 12. Guidelines for submitting changes back to the master repository

-1. Don't submit the rebuilt `extras/coffee-script.js` file.
+1. Don't submit the `extras/coffee-script.js` file.
 It will be rebuilt by the CoffeeScript team when a release is tagged
-2. Similarly, don't submit the rebuild `index.html` documentation file.
-It will also be build when a release is tagged
+2. Similarly, don't submit the `index.html` documentation file.
+It will also be built when a release is tagged
-3. Changes without tests will generally not be excepted unless it's a fix to a regression or you can make the argument that a test is more trouble than it's worth
+3. Changes without tests will generally not be accepted unless it's a fix to a regression or you can make the argument that a test is more trouble than it's worth